 Click to hear guitar techniques scale patterns 37

-The last variation of diatonic arpeggios is a descending arpeggio followed by an ascending arpeggio through the C major scale.
+The last variation is a descending arpeggio followed by an ascending arpeggio through the C major scale.

 Click to hear guitar techniques scale patterns 38

-While he applied the 1235 pattern to each chord in the song, one at a time, you’ll apply this pattern to each note in the major scale.
+While he applied the 1235 pattern to each chord, one at a time, you’ll apply this pattern to each note in the major scale.

 1235 Scale Patterns 1

 Here’s the ascending 12345 pattern.
 As you saw earlier, using triplet rhythms with a four-note scale pattern moves your playing into new directions.

 So, start with quarter or 8th notes.
 Then, when ready, move on to triplets to hear how a three-note rhythm alters the sound of a four-note scale pattern.

 Click to hear guitar techniques scale patterns 39